Enrolment Forms

 No available events message

-If there are no upcoming events or the current events are full your “no available events” message should clearly detail this to the form user.
-Let them know the circumstance and if they should return to the form at a certain time when new events will be added or if instead, they should take another action.
+Explain the situation to the user, and let them know if they should return to the form at a later time, or if they should take another action.
 You can edit and preview this message at any time in the form editor.

 Default Forms

-Lead generation forms, including basic Enquiry Forms, Request Information Pack or School Prospectus, are great ways to capture those prospective families in the early stages of their enrolment journey.
-The commitment and involvement for them at this point should be low and there should be limited if any roadblocks for them to receive the information they are looking for.
-With that in mind keep these forms basic only capturing the information you need in order to provide them direct answers to their request or questions.
+At this point, the commitment and involvement from families should be low.
+There should also be next to no (if any) roadblocks for them receiving the information they're looking for.
+With that in mind, it's best practice to keep these forms basic, capturing only the information you need in order to provide them with direct answers to their requests or questions.

 Default Form fields